eisenerz108/rudimentary-fire-detection-algorithm-for-the-VIIRS-sensor-onboard-Suomi-NPP-satellite/README.md

 ## Finding Hotspots
-* I tried to run a filter and store the image in the `output\
+* I tried to run a filter and store the image in the `output\binarythreshold_image.png` but my system was really low on memory and it started to freeze.

-Bands Information
+* I converted all the data into a dataframe (And GeoDataFrame) and manually filtered the fire_radiance value >0.85 to detect hotspots.

+## Output

+* The output of the hotspots locations from the KeplerGL is stored in `output\hotspots_locations.html`.
+* The images of the hotspots locations from the KeplerGL is stored in `output\hotspot_heatmap_densitybased.png`, `output\hotspot_heatmap_radiancebased.png` and `output\hotspot_points_keplergl.png`
+* The hotspots location in the csv format is stored in `output\hotspots_locations.csv`.
+* The hotspots location in the geojson format is stored in `output\hotspots_locations.geojson`.

 ## References